cageby/face_detection/README.md

-# face_detection
+# facial_detection
-use opencv to identify face expression
+use opencv to identify facial expressions